Skip to main content

 Hoenn Starters Join the Mega Evolution Roster

-The Mega Dimension DLC brings back three of the most beloved Mega Evolutions from Generation 6, giving trainers the chance to power up Sceptile, Blaziken, and Swampert in the streets of Lumiose City.
+The Mega Dimension DLC brings back three of the most popular Mega Evolutions from Generation 6, giving trainers the chance to power up Sceptile, Blaziken, and Swampert in the streets of Lumiose City.

-These Mega Evolutions were fan favorites in Pokémon Omega Ruby and Alpha Sapphire, and their return has been highly anticipated since Legends: Z-A's initial announcement.
-Each brings unique competitive advantages and stunning visual designs to the Kalos region.
+These Mega Evolutions were popular in Pokémon Omega Ruby and Alpha Sapphire, and their return has been awaited since Legends: Z-A's initial announcement.
+Each brings unique competitive advantages and distinctive visual designs to the Kalos region.

 Why This Matters